xiaoyunyang/coursera-scala-specialization/FP-ideas.md

 The most visible benefits of functional programming are:

-* developer productivity - better code reusability and modularity, which is made possible by treating functions as composable primitives and something that describes behavior in the abstract (i.e., without binding it to actual use cases or data).
+* __developer productivity__ - better code reusability and modularity, which is made possible by treating functions as composable primitives and something that describes behavior in the abstract (i.e., without binding it to actual use cases or data).
-* Program correctness - a benfit of referential transparency
+* __Program correctness__ - a benfit of referential transparency
-* Scalability - program correct whether run on one core or multiple cores (another benefit of referential transparency)
+* __Scalability__ - program correct whether run on one core or multiple cores (another benefit of referential transparency)

 __Why Now?__

-1950s -
+* 1950s -
 Functional programming was invented, but not popular because it took more memory to be stateless.
-Memory was expensive
+Memory was expensive.

-1980s - Object Oriented Programming (OO) became popular in the 80s because GUIs became popular.
-In OO style, it’s easier to program things that use a fixed number of operations for an unlimited number of operation
+* 1980s - Object Oriented Programming (OO) became popular in the 80s because GUIs became popular.
+In OO style, it’s easier to program things that use a fixed number of operations for an unlimited number of operation.

-2010s - Memory is cheap.
+* 2010s - Memory is cheap.
 Can’t make transistors any smaller (marginal gains in hardware capability).
 Fast processing and big data processing requires more than one core.
 There has been an increasing emphasis on asynchronous, distributed, multi-core and use cloud computing.
 Multicore competing for the same memory bus, OS no longer manages threads for you on multicore - if you need to perform the same tasks faster and faster, you can increase to unlimited number of cores.
 Stateful programming is more of a liability now with these new requirement.
-Functional ➡ no assignments ➡ no states ➡ no blocking or concurrency issues
+Functional ➡ no assignments ➡ no states ➡ no blocking or concurrency issues.

-In the words of [SICP](https://mitpress.mit.edu/sites/default/files/6515.pdf):

-* A Program is a pattern of rules to direct processes that manipulate data.
+In the words of [SICP](https://mitpress.mit.edu/sites/default/files/6515.pdf), a Program is a pattern of rules to direct processes that manipulate data.
 The functional programming paradigm helps us:

 	> use higher order functions to capture patterns in usage.